 6. I will remember that I am no better than prose writers, songwriters, musicians, or politicians; all human beings deserve respect as well as scrutiny as they perform their unique duties, whether artist or artisan.

-A Post Script: Supporting Yourself by Writing Poetry
+Postscript: Supporting Yourself by Writing Poetry

 Aspiring poets needs to be aware that making a living solely by writing poetry is unlikely.
 They will, therefore, need to support themselves by other means, at least until they can ultimately parlay their literary reputations into full-time writing.
-An example of a poet who was able to parlay that reputation is Dana Gioia.
+An example of a contemporary poet who was able to parlay that reputation is Dana Gioia.

-The Genius of Poetry finding Burns at the Plough
+The Genius of Poetry Finding Burns at the Plough

 © 2016 Linda Sue Grimes